 I bet you miss them too.

-On May 24th, Ryan orchestrated an awesome online hymn sing via Zoom and streamed it live on Facebook.
+On May 24th and June 21st Ryan orchestrated awesome online hymn sings via Zoom and streamed it live on Facebook.
 So much fun and so good for the spirit!
 I hope you got to sing along!

 Even at home, somewhat or somewhat not, alone — singing at the top of our lungs or humming along with a tune — is good for the soul.
 Our Emmanuel at Home Morning Prayer relies on Youtube’s musical catalogue.
 It’s free you know.
 Each week we strive to provide a variety of beautiful music — with the lyrics so that you can raise your voice in song — no matter where you are.